sparkfun/SparkFun_MAG3110_Breakout_Board_Arduino_Library/README.md

 Distributed as-is; no warranty is given.

 - Your friends at SparkFun.
+And George the contract author :)

+_<COLLABORATION CREDIT>_